JMU JMU - Department of Computer Science

 6. Logic Defects Not Caught by VSCode: Unfortunately, VSCode can't detect even some obvious logic defects.
 This part of the lab helps you understand some of them.

-1. Change line 24 so that it assigns 0 to the instance attribute named length.
+1. Change the declaration statement so that 0 is assigned to the instance attribute named length.
 What change did you make?

 this.length = 0;